 I don’t think anyone actually gets enough sleep in college or their early twenties, and even once you’ve got a job that requires you to be up early, it can be difficult to adjust your evenings and get to bed at a more reasonable time.
 This is something that is still a big struggle for me because even though I don’t manage well on little sleep, I almost always end up staying up too late and regretting it in the morning.

 One of the big mistakes I make in the evenings (and one I’m sure many others make as well) is that I tell myself I’m going to bed by a certain time, and then that’s when I actually start my pre-bed routine.
-But since that involves washing my face, brushing my teeth, getting my lunch and clothes ready for the next day, etc., I’m actually not getting to sleep until quite a bit later.
+But since that involves washing my face, brushing my teeth, getting my lunch and clothes ready for the next day, etc., I’m actually not getting to bed until quite a bit later.
 Instead, I should be starting those things early so they’re done by the time I want to go to bed.

 Poor Money Management